sifive/wake/doc/tutorial.md

 return.
 We've used `''`s here which define strings with escapes disabled.
 If we had used `""`s we would have had to write `".*\\.h"`, instead.

+Note that source files are those files tracked by git.
+Wake will never return built files from a call to `sources`, helping repeatability.
+The same reasoning applies to `.wake` files.
+Wake will only read wake files that are tracked by version control.

 In a classic Makefile it would be considered bad form to list all header files as dependencies for all cpp files.
 That's because make would recompile every cpp file whenever any header file changes.
 In wake, we